Have you been living in the UK continuously for the last three years?

 - Give chase to an absconder

-- Apply and maintain physical control and restraint techniques to maintain safety of service users, staff and others
+- Apply and maintain over prolonged periods of time physical control and restraint techniques to maintain the safety of individuals in our care, staff and others

-- Work with service users who may display challenging (including physically aggressive) behaviour, which may include physical abuse – pushing, hitting, punching, kicking etc
+- Manage the behaviour of those in our care who display physically aggressive behaviour, which may include physical abuse such as pushing, hitting, punching, kicking, spitting etc

-- Work irregular, and often long but always unpredictable, hours at any time over the 24-hour working period.
-Tasks which are not pre-booked or with set start/ finish times
+- Work irregular, and often very long but always unpredictable, hours at any time over 24-hours of the day.
+Tasks may commence very early in the day and/or continue into/through the night

 Emotional Requirements include the ability to:

-- Work irregular and unpredictable hours over the 24 hour period (as above)
+- Work irregular and unpredictable hours over 24-hours

-- Take on an emergency task at short notice, without knowing how long that task will last
+- Take on an emergency task at short notice at any time of the day or night without knowing full details of the task including a limited risk assessment and how long that task will last

-- Use de-escalation, negotiation and other verbal techniques over prolonged periods to take/ maintain control of a range of challenging situations which can be stressful
+- Use de-escalation, negotiation and other verbal techniques over prolonged periods to take/maintain control of a range of challenging situations